TomaSam/currency-converter/README.md

 Import Fx Rates to fx_rate table.
 Fx Rates you can find in folder converter/src/main/resources/fx_rate.csv.
+Change datasource username and password in application.properties file with your created database credentials.

 In the project directory converter, run: